 Awarded with two Michelin stars, Le Cinq is undoubtedly luxurious yet also welcoming modern restaurant.
 The elegant dining room bathed in gold, the oil paintings adorning the walls and the beautiful flower arrangements all set the scene for this gastronomic and unique experience.

 Le Grand Restaurant

-The bold but elegant modern style of young chef Jean-Francois Piège’s new Le Grand Restaurant is one of the top restaurants in Paris with fine cuisine which was just awarded two Michelin stars, is the work of one of the best interior designers, the Icelandic-born, L.A.–based designer Gulla Jónsdóttir.
+The bold but elegant modern style of young chef Jean-Francois Piège’s new Le Grand Restaurant is one of the best luxury restaurants in Paris with fine cuisine which was just awarded two Michelin stars is the work of one of the best interior designers, the Icelandic-born, L.A.–based designer Gulla Jónsdóttir.

 Alain Ducasse au Plaza Athenee

 Ducasse’s most ambitious project to date, this three-Michelin-starred restaurant takes an architectural approach to dining.
 The glamorous restaurant in the Hotel Plaza Athénée presents a dramatic dining room on a deconstructed crystal chandelier.
 Finely molded dove-colored walls in the traditional style are complemented by modern table settings and furniture with a splash of orange, all illuminated by an immense chandelier of delicate crystals suspended on invisible strings.
 Besides this, Ducasse’s chefs use only the best ingredients, sourced according to the season, to ensure that each dish reaches its full flavor potential.